-The Five Boro Story Project is an initiative that produces live events to showcase stories and art inspired by the neighborhoods of New York City.
-Our free, hyper-localized public programs create opportunities for New Yorkers to connect to our neighborhoods and our neighbors through stories, song, poetry, dance, film, and discussion about the places where we live.
-The programs aim to strengthen community connections, preserve personal histories, challenge negative perceptions of the outer boroughs and marginalized areas, and celebrate the diverse neighborhoods of NYC.
+The Five Boro Story Project produces free community events that bring New Yorkers together through sharing true stories and art inspired by our neighborhoods.
+Our hyper-localized public programs create opportunities to deeply connect with our neighbors and our neighborhoods through true life stories, song, poetry, dance, film, and discussion about the places where we live.
+The programs aim to strengthen community connections, preserve personal narratives, challenge negative perceptions of the outer boroughs and marginalized areas, resist erosion of local history and culture, and celebrate the diverse neighborhoods and people of NYC.

 What We Do

-We travel throughout the five boroughs producing community storytelling events that spotlight different neighborhoods; curate performances by local artists who have strong pieces about the neighborhood; and invite community members to share their own stories and art through open mics and story circles.
-We have been lucky to partner with incredible people and organizations that are deeply rooted in each neighborhood where events take place, and make these programs possible.
+We travel throughout the five boroughs producing community storytelling programs that spotlight different neighborhoods; curate performances by local artists and residents who have strong pieces about their neighborhood; and invite community members to share their own stories and art through workshops, open mics, story circles, and other participatory activities.
+For each program we partner with incredible people and organizations that are deeply rooted in the neighborhood, and make these programs possible.

-Since launching in April 2013, the Five Boro Story Project has brought New Yorkers together for neighborhood celebrations in Gowanus, Harlem, Jamaica, Long Island City, Park Slope, Stapleton, the South Bronx, Washington Heights, and more.
+Since launching in April 2013, the Five Boro Story Project has brought New Yorkers together for celebrations of our neighborhoods from Jackson Heights to Washington Heights, from Sunset Park to Park Slope, from Stapleton to the South Bronx.
 We hope to come soon to a neighborhood near you!